Emily Girasole enters her third year as Earlham College's head field hockey coach in 2019.

 Girasole's first season at the helm of Earlham Field Hockey was highlighted by the program's 6-10 record, matching the program's best win total over the last nine season.
-The Quakers' five wins in the North Coast Athletic Conference marked the most conference victories for Earlham in over three decades, and two Earlham players - senior Megan Hut and junior Maite Turlings - were National Field Hockey Coaches Association (NFHCA) All-Region selections.
+The Quakers' five wins in the North Coast Athletic Conference (NCAC) marked the most conference victories for Earlham in over three decades, and two Earlham players - senior Megan Hut and junior Maite Turlings - were National Field Hockey Coaches Association (NFHCA) All-Region selections.

-While being an assistant field hockey coach at UC Davis, Girasole was USA Field Hockey site director in Davis, California, and served as the USA Regional Futures Tournament selector in May of 2017.
+While being an assistant field hockey coach at UC Davis, Girasole was USA Field Hockey site director in Davis, Calif., and served as the USA Regional Futures Tournament selector in May of 2017.
 She also worked with the San Jose Fly Field Hockey Club has the head coach for the U14 and U12 teams.

-Before moving to California, Girasole spent three seasons as an assistant field hockey coach at her alma mater, Central Michigan University (CMU).
+Before moving to California, Girasole spent three seasons as an assistant field hockey coach at her alma mater, Central Michigan University.
 She aided the head coach in all aspects of the program including managing team travel, advising student-athletes on athletic and academic progress, and formulating practice plans.
 The Chippewas won the 2014 Mid-American Conference (MAC) regular season title with the help from Girasole.